Infoestrella/Man_Git_Github/Man_Git.md

 ## Visual Studio Code
 Menu -> view -> terminal.
-You can push changes from VSC to Github
+You can push changes from VSC to Github.
+This saves uploading the files manually!!